President

 Radiation Oncology Chair

-Jennifer Peterson, MD
+Jennifer Peterson, M.D.

 Dr. Jennifer Peterson is a Consultant in the Department of Radiation Oncology and Neurosurgery at Mayo Clinic Florida.
 Dr. Peterson joined the staff of Mayo Clinic Florida after completing her residency in radiation oncology at Mayo Clinic in 2011.
 She is an Associate Professor of Radiation Oncology at the Alix Mayo Clinic College of Medicine.
 Her clinical interests focus on the management of central nervous system tumors and hematologic malignancies.